astronomer/astro-docs/enterprise/v0.25/09_resources/01_release-notes.md

 Release Date: May 18, 2021

 ### Bug Fixes

-- Fixed an API issue that caused the migration script from Astronomer v0.23 to v0.25 to fail if NFS volume-based deployment mechanism not enabled
+- Fixed an API issue that caused the migration script from Astronomer v0.23 to v0.25 to fail if the NFS volume-based deployment mechanism was not enabled.

 ## v0.25.1